dtsh2/data_analyses_bats/README.md

 ## Additional notes
 <br>
-Note that in these we use a mixture of simulated and real data.
-Some of the plots and examples are deliberately unlikely to be ones you might makr, but are used for illustrative and learning purposes.
+Note that in this workshop we use a mixture of simulated and real data.
+Some of the plots and examples are simply for illustrative and learning purposes.